Visiting Japan

 1. Valid passport

-2. Proof of legal residency in Canada such as a Permanent Resident Card or student/employment authorization.
+2. Proof of immigration status in Canada such as a valid Permanent Resident Card, Study Permit or Work Permit.

 3. Visa application form (PDF)